vaab/tryton-documentation/developer_guide/debugging.rst

 ==============

 Use python's logging module to write down useful data for debugging.
 If you use the 'DEBUG' loglevel, it will not appear anywhere.
-It is intersting to use it in tricky places of the code in which for instance not all cases can be properly tested.
+It is interesting to use it in tricky places of the code in which for instance not all cases can be properly tested.